Oncostat/POP1/README.md

 These codes are the online material for the article:

-Proportional odds assumption for modeling longitudinal ordinal multiple toxicity outcomes in dose finding studies of targeted agents: a pooled analysis of 53 studies by Damien Drubay, Laurence Collette, and Xavier Paoletti (submitted to Biometrical journal)
+Damien Drubay, Laurence Collette, and Xavier Paoletti.
+Proportional odds assumption for modeling longitudinal ordinal multiple toxicity outcomes in dose finding studies of targeted agents: a pooled analysis of 53 studies. (submitted to Biometrical journal)